 Wed - Sat 10AM - 4PM

 Wed - Sun 1PM - 4PM

 Closed Christmas Eve, Christmas, & New Years

 The Kirtland Temple continues as a centering place to gather in, to dwell in God's Spirit, to then go forth in Christ's mission.

 Through group and personal spiritual retreats, as well as small group gatherings, The Spiritual Formation Center at the Temple serves as a resource of formation and renewal for the Church.

 Spiritual formation at the Temple has a long legacy.
-The builders of the Kirtland Temple wanted to be restore the spiritual experiences of the Bible.
+The builders of the Kirtland Temple wanted to restore the spiritual experiences of the Bible.
 Key among their hopes was to experience a Day of Pentecost (Acts 2).

 The Bible tells us that the original followers of Jesus, known as 'saints,' gathered at the Temple in Jerusalem; the Latter Day Saints mirrored their experience by building the Kirtland Temple where they, too, could tarry until they were endowed or clothed with the Holy Spirit (Luke 24:49).
-They felt that this endowment was necessary, so that they could then go forth into the world filled with God's power to share the message of Jesus Christ.
+They felt this endowment was necessary, so they could then go forth into the world filled with God's power to share the message of Jesus Christ.

-In Community of Christ today, we seek that same Spirit to lead us in the mission of Christ.
+In Community of Christ today, we seek the same Spirit to lead us in the mission of Christ.
 The Spirit is available everywhere: but the Kirtland Temple is a place of heritage and special significance, where peace is encountered by all who enter with open hearts.